 Leisure Suit Larry in the Land of the Lounge Lizards

-Sometime during 1986, programmer/designer Al Lowe easily persuaded programmer Ken Williams produced the first “child-unfriendly” video game, set in an adults-only world full of loose women, drunks and, of course, leisure suits.
+Sometime during 1986, programmer/designer Al Lowe and programmer Ken Williams produced the first “child-unfriendly” video game, set in an adults-only world full of loose women, drunks and, of course, leisure suits.
 The then-popular Compuserve online system was used to invite beta testers, and after two months of testing and modifications, Leisure Suit Larry in the Land of the Lounge Lizards hit the shelves.
 Although the first incarnation of Larry was greeted by critical acclaim, its initial sales were extremely poor: only 4,000 copies were sold in the game’s first month.
 Lowe was left considering his future and when a programming slot came up on Police Quest 1, he jumped at it.
 Meanwhile, Larry kept selling and positive word-of-mouth soon spread.
 Despite considerable opposition to the game, as well as a bill being put forward banning all adult content from games and some stores even refusing to stock the title, Larry picked up the Software Publishers Association’s “Best Adventure/Fantasy Role-Playing Game” award for 1987, and a whole string of “sequel” games were produced.

 Also known as “leveling up,” the act of gaining enough points (or power, energy, etc.) to gain access to the next level of a game.
 In general, progressive levels involved more difficult situations or tasks to accomplish in order to proceed.